 - Assessing barriers and facilitators to coordinated chronic disease management in schools for youth with asthma

-- Examining the spatial relationship between contextual factors, health-care utilization and education in asthma and sickle cell disease
+- Examining the spatial relationship between social/contextual factors, health-care utilization and education in asthma and sickle cell disease

 - Determining the relationship between mental health, educational attainment, employment outcomes and pain in sickle cell disease